samzabala/1p21dashboardframework/readme.md

 * debug.php - used to debug the framework build.

+## Strings to find dynamic shit

-## There are html comments or string instances by markup with dynamic attributs and or content
+There are html comments or string instances by markup with dynamic attributes and or content.
+Initiate a find (but not a replace because wew) on these instances to setup for magic

 *	`REPLACE`
-	Meant to be replaced with dynamic content or actual data
+	Meant to be replaced with dynamic content or actual data. if it's a span with this class, replace the entire span and its inner

 *	`DYNAMIC`
 	Contains information for something that needs to be dynamicall modified but not necessarily replaced